 “So as you’re going through, you have to build up your fan base, and that’s what it all comes down to.
 It’s all about business.

-“Even the guys who are on undercards of PPV fights, it’s the guys who are going to bring attention to the undercard.
+“Even the guys who are on undercards of PPV fights, it’s the guys who will bring attention to the undercard.
 It’s always about who’s going to bring attention.”

 Listen to more from The Last Stand Podcast with Brian Custer on YouTube and Linktree.